ahmedsirajuddin/django-projects/README.md

 **test_post.js**

-This JS file tests the code in post.js (it uses the Jasmine testing framework to test the code and Karma as the test runner).
+This JS file unit tests the code in post.js (it uses the Jasmine testing framework to test the code and Karma as the test runner).

 **karma.conf.js**

 This JS file has the configuration for karma (the test runner).

+**test_post.py**

+This Python file unit tests the Rest API for Posts.